15 Genius Camping Must Haves (Plus Bonus Tips + Hacks!)

 You can fill up your bottle anywhere — a river, lake, stream, hose — and almost instantly have safe drinking water free of pathogens, chemicals, and pesticides.
 We love the Grayl GEOPRESS water purifier bottle, but you can find more affordable alternatives, such as the LifeStraw Go Water Filter Bottle.

 Set up fairy lights

-Pro camping tip: I use fairy lights in tandem with about six of these solar stake lights.
+Pro tip: I use fairy lights in tandem with about six of these solar stake lights.
 I place them strategically around our site to create a pathway to the bathroom and mark any highly trip-able (it’s a word!) objects, like jagged tree stumps or large rocks.
-Just make sure they’ll get plenty of sun during the way, wherever you place them!
+Just make sure they’ll get plenty of sun during the day where you place them!

 Pack a pop-up laundry hamper

 This is one of our favorite camping tips, mostly because it’s so utterly simple and yet life-changing!
 Pack an inexpensive pop-up laundry hamper (or two) to keep your campsite organized.